-\paragraph{Instance-level occupancy.} It represents the occupancy with each agent's identity reserved.
+\paragraph{Instance-level occupancy.} It represents the occupancy with each agent's identity preserved.
 It could be simply drawn via matrix multiplication, as in recent query-based segmentation works~\cite{cheng2021maskformer, li2022maskdino}.
-Formally, in order to get an occupancy prediction of original size $H\!\times\!W$ of BEV feature $B$, all scene-level features $F^t$ are upsampled to $F_{\text{dec}}^t\!\in\!\mathbb{R}^{C\!\times\!H\!\times\!W}$ by a convolutional decoder, where $C$ is the channel dimension.
-For the agent-level feature, we further update the coarse mask feature $M^t$ to the occupancy feature. $U^t\!\in\!\mathbb{R}^{N_a\!\times\!C}$ by another MLP.
-We empirically find that generating $U^t$ from mask feature $M^t$ instead of original agent feature ${G^{t}}$ leads to better performance.
+Formally, in order to get an occupancy prediction of original size $H\!\times\!W$ of BEV feature $B$, the scene-level features $F^t$ are upsampled to $F_{\text{dec}}^t\!\in\!\mathbb{R}^{C\!\times\!H\!\times\!W}$ by a convolutional decoder, where $C$ is the channel dimension.
+For the agent-level feature, we further update the coarse mask feature $M^t$ to the occupancy feature $U^t\!\in\!\mathbb{R}^{N_a\!\times\!C}$ by another MLP.
+We empirically find that generating $U^t$ from mask feature $M^t$ instead of original agent feature ${G^{t}}$ leads to superior performance.
 The final instance-level occupancy of timestep $t$ is: